TarekRaafat/skalex/design/v4-release-plan.md

 When a release feels too large to land cleanly, remove items in this order (least painful first) rather than rushing or compressing the verification matrix:

 1. `db.diagnostics()` → 4.1
-2. FsAdapter lockfile → 4.1
-3. Optional `{ meta: true }` return shape → 4.1
+2. Optional `{ meta: true }` return shape → 4.1
-4. `AbortSignal` in transactions → 4.1
+3. `AbortSignal` in transactions → 4.1
-5. Post-restore audit trail → 4.1
+4. Post-restore audit trail → 4.1
-6. Tokenizer hook stub → 4.1
+5. Tokenizer hook stub → 4.1

 Do NOT cut: